 - In other news Hope is really improving emotionally.
 Seriously we’re on month 9 of a fair amount of challenges; I think we might’ve hit a sweet spot pharmacologically!
 I hope so!

 - We’re trying to teach Yappy to use push buttons to “talk” to us.
 Today might’ve been the first time he activated the “outside” button unprompted.
 I’m hopeful because I want to hear the words behind his side eyes.

 - I just had my nightly piece of cake, but I was on 10 hours of zoom today> I deserve some chocolate covered peanuts.#stressandfatigueeating

 Ten Things on Wednesday:4/21/21

 I'm a single Black professional woman living in the DC area.
-I adopted a tween daughter 7 years ago, and this blog chronicles my journey.
-Feel free to contact me at firstname.lastname@example.org, on Facebook at Adoptive Black Mom, and on Twitter @adoptiveblkmom. ©www.AdoptiveBlackMom.com, 2013-2021.
+I adopted my now adult daughter in 2014, and this blog chronicles my journey.
+Feel free to contact me at email@example.com, on Facebook at Adoptive Black Mom, and on Twitter @adoptiveblkmom. ©www.AdoptiveBlackMom.com, 2013-2022.
 All rights reserved.
 (Don't copy my ish without credit!)
 View all posts by AdoptiveBlackMom

 This entry was posted on Wednesday, April 21st, 2021 at 9:29 pm and tagged with adoption, Adoption and Emotions, African American Adoption, African American Parenting, African American Single Adoptive Mom, Black Parenting, BLM, Parenting, Parenting Young Adults, Social Justice and posted in Finalization Life.
 You can follow any responses to this entry through the RSS 2.0 feed.